 ETL tools should be user-friendly, and an easy-to-understand user interface saves a lot of time and effort for its users and help them in using the tool hassle-free.
 Along with this, clear documentation to users should also be provided to get a better understanding of the selected ETL tool.

-With the emergence of data-centric businesses, data tends to grow exponentially every day so to keep up with the cost a scalable ETL tool is of paramount importance for every business.
-We must choose an ETL tool with a good scalability option available to cater to business needs.
+With the emergence of data-centric businesses, data tends to grow exponentially daily, so to keep up with the cost, a scalable ETL tool is paramount for every business.
+We must choose an ETL tool with a good scalability option to cater to business needs.

 4. Error Handling:

-Data Consistency and accuracy should be at the helm of any ETL tool that we choose for our business.
-In addition to this, the ETL tool should also have capabilities of smooth and efficient data transformation capabilities.
+Data Consistency and accuracy should be at the helm of any ETL tool we choose for our business.
+In addition, the ETL tool should also have smooth and efficient data transformation capabilities.

 5. Real-time Data Ingestion and Monitoring: